sgorgun/sqlcreatetable/README.md

 Create a database scheme for the domain (see description).
 The BD scheme must correspond to at least the third normal form (3NF).

 DB should contain at least 7 tables with primary and foreign keys, unique, not null attributes where it is suitable.
 Do not use ALTER operations and cascading deletion from tables.
+Please use only simple primary and foreign keys (single column/attribute)

 ### Domain description